choojun/choojun.github.io/wsl_hadoop_hive.md

 ## M1.
 Install and Configure Hive [![home](https://github.com/choojun/choojun.github.io/assets/6356054/947da4b4-f259-4b82-8961-07ca48b2811a)](wsl)

 1. Login as hduser.
-Ensure the following services started sequentially and check them with command jps
+Ensure that the SSH, DFS, and YARN services are started sequentially.
+Then, examine them using the jps command
-    - SSH
-    - HDFS
-    - YARN

 2. Install Hive
 ~~~bash